Philadelphia parents express school reopening concerns during virtual meeting

 "Schools are not hotspots for COVID-19 transmission," said Kallum.

-"We see no evidence that schools are important contributors to community wide transmission.
-We do think schools in Philadelphia should open up for in sight instruction this fall," said Farley.
+"We see no evidence that schools are important contributors to community-wide transmission.
+We do think schools in Philadelphia should open up for on site instruction this fall," said Farley.

 Superintendent Dr. William Hite says face-to-face learning is particularly important for children from circumstances of poverty, especially Black and Latino children even if it's just two days a week.